masc-ucsc/docs/docs/pyrope/02-basics.md

   simulation-time safety mechanism.

 ```
-0sb? | 1     // OK: result is 1 (unknown OR 1 = 1)
+cassert (0sb? | 1) == 1    // OK: unknown OR 1 = 1
-0sb? + 1     // OK: result is 0sb?? (unknown propagation)
+cassert (0sb? + 1) == 0sb?? // unknown propagation
-nil | 1      // assertion error: nil is invalid, not unknown
+nil | 1      // error: nil is invalid, not unknown
 ```

 Notice that `nil` is a state in the integer basic type, it is not a new type by itself, it does not represent an invalid pointer, but rather an invalid integer.

-The advice is not to use `?` besides `match` statement pattern matching.
-It is less error prone to use the default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope code.
+The advice is not to use unknown-bit literals (`0sb?`, `0b?`, …) outside of `match` pattern matching.
+It is less error prone to use the concrete default value (zero or empty string), but sometimes it is easier to use `nil` when converting Verilog code to Pyrope.

 ### Strings